AleksandrFurmenkovOfficial/ai-code-review/README.md

 ***x_model*** - Optional.
 The Deepseek model name (e.g., grok-3 or grok-4).
 Default is 'grok-3'.

+***perplexity_api_key*** - Required if using Perplexity provider.
+This key is necessary to access Perplexity's API for code review purposes.

+***perplexity_model*** - Optional.
+The Perplexity model name (e.g., sonar, sonar-pro, r1-1776, sonar-reasoning-pro).
+Default is 'sonar-reasoning-pro'.

 ***include_extensions*** - Optional.
 A comma-separated list of file extensions to include in the review (e.g., ".py,.js,.html").
 If not specified, the action will consider all file types.

 ***exclude_extensions*** - Optional.
 A comma-separated list of file extensions to exclude from the review.